 Here is an outline of our analysis of the short story “Let’s Go to the Videotape” by Fiona Maazel.
-The short story explores the struggle with grief which a father and his son are going through after tragically losing their wife and mother in a car accident.
+The short story explores the struggle with grief which a father and his son are going through after tragically losing their wife and mother in a car accident three years prior.

-The main character of the story is Nick Slocombe, and the point of view lies with him.
+The main character of the story is Nick Slocombe, who is a grieving widower has worries that he is not doing a good job as a single parent.
 His son, Gus, is another major character of the story.
 The short story also explores the father-son relationship between these two characters.

-The events take place in the United States of America.
+The setting of the short stoyr is in the United States of America.
 The social setting explores the issues of a consumerist society and the risks presented by social media, especially to children.

-The events are described by a limited third-person narrator.
-The narrator is subjective and the narration follows Nick’s point of view.
+The events are described by a third-person narrator.
+The narrator is limited to Nick’s point of view.

-You can find a full analysis of the story in the following pages.
+You can read a full analysis of the story on the following pages.